TheProjecter/python-stdnet/trunk/docs/source/model/models.rst

 ============================

-The StdNet Object Relational Mapper presents a method of associating user-defined Python classes with a database :ref:`backends <backends>` data.
-These python classes are referred as **models** and are subclasses of :class:`stdnet.orm.StdModel`.
+The StdNet Object Relational Mapper presents a method of associating user-defined Python classes, referred as **models**, with :class:`stdnet.HashTable` structures in a :class:`stdnet.BackendDataServer`.
+These python classes
+are referred as **models** and are subclasses of :class:`stdnet.orm.StdModel`.

+Each instance of model represents a key-value in the corresponding :class:`stdnet.HashTable`.

 .. autoclass:: stdnet.orm.StdModel
    :members:
+   :member-order: bysource

 .. _creating-models: